langmead-lab/recount-pump/README.md

 ## Initializing the Project Model

 Once all `project` level settings files have been configured, the project needs to be initialized.

+Before attempting to run initialization, you need to ensure the Python2.7 used has the needed dependencies.
+These are required for both initializtion *and* running the Python parent process `cluster.py` in the job scripts below.

+Assuming you have write access to the Python2.7 in your envionment (either because you're root or more likely you've setup a `virtualenv` or are using conda):

+`pip install -r requirements.txt`

+where `requirements.txt` are in the root of this repo.

+NOTE: these are the only dependencies needed when using the recount-pump container.
+All the conda-related files are installed within the container itself.

 The following scripts should be run from under the project working directory (typically `projects/<proj_name>`).